tjs23/nuc_processing/README.txt

 /chromosomes/ directory will be used for creation of the genome index and RE cut site files

--o spcifies CELL_1 will be used for naming the output.
+-o species CELL_1 will be used for naming the output.
 In this case the main output contact file will be CELL_1.ncc

--v spcifies verbose output of processing progress
+-v species verbose output of processing progress

--a spcifies to generate ambigous contact files: CELL_1_ambig.ncc in this case
+-a species to generate ambiguous contact files: CELL_1_ambig.ncc in this case

--k spcifies to keep all the intermediate processing files: filered NCC files, clipped FASTQ files and the main Bowtie2 mapping SAM files
+-k specifies to keep all the intermediate processing files: Filtered NCC files, clipped FASTQ files and the main Bowtie2 mapping SAM files

--re1 is the primary restrition enzyme type at the ligation junction (see enzymes.conf)
+-re1 is the primary restriction enzyme type at the ligation junction (see enzymes.conf)

--re2 is the secondary restriction enzyme ued to release the fragments (option not used for Nextera based protocol)
+-re2 is the secondary restriction enzyme used to release the fragments (option not used for Nextera based protocol)

 -s is the valid molecule/fragment size range, as used in the DNA sequencing